foundersandcoders/ws-pure-functions-easy-testing/README.md

 If you've tried to start writing tests and struggled, it could well be that the code you are writing is simply _too hard to test_.
 If a function relies on global variables, it means your tests will have to set up global state, reset it for each test, and if a test fails it's hard to be sure exactly why.

 ## Examples stolen from FAC10

-I jumped into your repos and stole functions willy nilly.
+If you are a member of FAC10 (the intended audience of this workshop) you might recognise some of this code.
+Please don't be offended!
+You're all writing much better code than I was in your position.

-### example 1
+### example 1 - let's be declarative, let's get functional

-In this example we are changing declare a sound object global variable, and then we mutate it.
-I don't want to try and test this code.
+In this example we create the empty array `soundObjects`.
+We then mutate it.
+Because this code isn't broken out into functions, and relies on global variables, it's very hard to test.

 ```
 const sounds = [